deependrayadav/face-and-eye-detection-using-flask_web_framework/README.md

 # face-and-eye-detection-using-flask_web_framework
-This is application of flask as backend development using opencv python .
+This is a simple application of flask as backend development using opencv python .